hpreston/nso-getting-started/04a-mvu.md

     ```
     </details>

     > Well look at that... the IOS and NX devices have both community strings, while the ASA only has the new one.
 This is because communities on IOS and NX are lists, the devices support having many configured simultaneously, while ASA only supports one.
+This is why it is important to test your configuration before deploying because different network OS platforms behave differently, even for similar configuration changes.

 1. Go ahead and commit this change, and we'll tackle fixing this in our next step.